AlbinMartinsson/D7020E/README.md

 - `paths.rs`

-    This example showcase the different path termintaiton conditions possible and their effect to KLEE test case generation.
+    This example showcase the different path termination conditions possible and their effect to KLEE test case generation.

 - `assume_assert.rs`

-    This example showcase contract based verification, and the possibilies to extract proofs.
+    This example showcase contract based verification, and the possibilities to extract proofs.

 - `struct.rs`